jbtronics/DS1054_BodePlotter/README.md

 If you want to use the measured data in another software like OriginLab or Matlab, you can export it to a semicolon-seperated CSV file with the `--output` option.

 So a typical command line would like this: ```python bode.py 1e3 2.2e6 100 --ds_ip 192.168.1.108 --awg_port /dev/ttyUSB0 --phase --output out.csv```

+By default the amplitude plots are shown with linear voltage scale.
+If you want to get logarithmic axis you can switch this in the plot windows under Figure options.

+To see the full list of possible options call `python bode.py --help`.

 # Output examples
 Here are some example measurements: